KurtKline/project-andy/README.md

 The website [crontab.guru](https://crontab.guru/) can help you understand the scheduling better.

 3. Save the file
 4. Look in the projects `logs` folder to see if anything has happened.
-There should be files
-  `db.log` and `main.log` that you can look at.
+There should be a file `run.log` that you can look at.